shoheiyokoyama/Koyomi/README.md

 #### SelectionMode

-You can configure modeway of selection.
+You can configure mode of selection.

 ```swift
     public enum SelectionMode { case single, multiple, none }